isabella232/lttrs-android/README.md

 ## Try it

 JMAP servers are currently rare.
-As of Februrary 2020 you need to compile [Cyrus](https://github.com/cyrusimap/cyrus-imapd) from git.
+As of February 2020 you need to compile [Cyrus](https://github.com/cyrusimap/cyrus-imapd) from git.
 If you are looking for providers [Fastmail](https://www.fastmail.com/) is the only known option.